Managing Engines

 Starting Engines for Self-Managed Deployments

-If you shut down an engine instance belonging to a self-managed deployment, you cannot use the Control Hub UI to manage the instance.
+If an engine instance belonging to a self-managed deployment shuts down, you cannot use the Control Hub UI to manage the instance.
 You first must manually start the engine instance from the command line.

 Starting from a Tarball Installation